MagnusThome/RejsaCAN-ESP32/README.md

 and you find example code here:
 - <a href=examples>Code examples</a>

-Complete schematics of all board versions:
+Complete schematics of all board versions (all v3.x are S3 based ESP32-S3 and all v2.x are non-S3 ESP32)
 - <a href=https://github.com/MagnusThome/RejsaCAN-ESP32/tree/main/Schematics>Schematics</a>

 What CAN/OBD2 library should one use?
 There are a couple of different CAN libraries to choose from, here are some links: